tazama-lf/tazama-project/CONTRIBUTING.md

 # Contributing

-Welcome to EKuta!
+Welcome to Tazama!
 An Open-Source Software Transaction Monitoring Solution for Fraud Detection

-To learn more about what EKuta does and how it works please see our [website] or [product overview](https://frmscoe.atlassian.net/wiki/spaces/FRMS/pages/6488065/Product+Overview).
+To learn more about what Tazama does and how it works please see our [website] or [product overview](https://frmscoe.atlassian.net/wiki/spaces/FRMS/pages/6488065/Product+Overview).

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.